DevSilv/ARCHIVED-animated-css-cat/README.md

 # silvuss-example-animated-CSS-cat-website

-This repository contains an example website presenting an animated CSS cat.
+This repository contains a simple example website presenting an animated CSS cat.

 ## Table of contents